Please read this information carefully, as our categories and entry requirements have changed

 “Emerging Technologies” may include but are not limited to virtual, augmented or mixed reality; games; transmedia; geo apps; or other projects that employ emerging technologies and delivery systems in significant ways.
 Examples may include but are not limited to virtual or augmented reality, 360-degree imagery, games, apps, transmedia, or other projects.

 The intention of this competition is to review and reward student work.
-The categories are intended for students who are authors or hands-on producers of projects, not for projects utilizing professional in-house or external production entities.
+The categories are intended for students who are authors and/or hands-on producers of projects; projects utilizing professionals, or professional in-house or external production entities to create content may not enter this competition.
 All categories in this competition are intended for projects created by students without the involvement of faculty, except as logistical support.
-If faculty had the primary production role, the projects should be submitted to the faculty competition.
+If faculty had the primary production role, the projects should be submitted to the mixed category of the faculty competition.
 If faculty were involved in the entry, please pay careful attention to the portion of the entry form requesting information about the contributions of faculty and provide detail about their role in the entry description.

 If you are uncertain if your entry is appropriate for this competition, please don’t hesitate to contact the chair or vice chair of this competition.